Surgical Mole Removal

 Most people do not experience complications resulting from surgical mole removal.
 However, it’s still important to understand any potential risks before your procedure.
 If you have any sudden, sharp pain or persistent bleeding, notify our office immediately.

-Surgical mole removal can bring you peace of mind and a clearer complexion.
-If you have questions or would like more information, contact us online or call our Plymouth office at 651-290-7600 to schedule your mole removal consultation.
+Surgical mole removal can be important not just for cosmetic concerns, but for your health.* If you have questions or would like more information, contact us online or call our Plymouth office at 651-290-7600 to schedule your mole removal consultation.